NicholasYe/NicholasYe_CV/index.md

 A Competition requires designing an autonomous robot car, the robot needs to detect other robots and push them out of the ring area.

 - _**Outstanding Winner Award (1 out of 24), Core Member**_<br>
-- Programming the robot control algorithm with environment perception and strategic decisions.
+- Programming the robot control algorithm with environment perception and strategic decisions through peripheral sensors.
-- Designing the electrical structure of the robot and assembling the electrical system.
+- Designing the electrical power supply system to different modules with different voltage.
 - Powered by C++, on Arduino Broad.

 ### **2. *KEENON* Robot Innovation Competition** `Jun.2021 - Dec.2021`